somleng/somleng-scfm/docs/GETTING_STARTED.md

 We can see from the output that the phone call has been created successfully with the `remote_request_params` that we specified.
 Also notice that the `call_flow_logic` is `null`.
 The `call_flow_logic` parameter allows us to specify which call flow logic will be executed when a request is received from Twilio or Somleng to the `url` endpoint.
 By default the `call_flow_logic` parameter is `null` which means that it will execute the default application call flow logic, which is defined [here](https://github.com/somleng/somleng-scfm/blob/master/app/models/call_flow_logic/application.rb).
 If you take a look at that file you'll see it's a plain ruby class which implements the `to_xml` method.
 The `to_xml` method returns valid TwiML using the [twilio-ruby](https://github.com/twilio/twilio-ruby) which simply says the words "Thanks for trying our documentation.
 Enjoy!" then plays a song.

 But what if we want to use our own call flow logic?
 In order to do this you can define a ruby class in your application inheriting `CallFlowLogic::Base`, then implement the `to_xml` method (for some more complex examples checkout the [call_flow_logic directory](https://github.com/somleng/somleng-scfm/tree/master/app/models/call_flow_logic)).
 Once you have defined your call flow logic you can set it on a callout, callout participation or phone call.
-For this example let's try to set the call flow logic to `CallFlowLogic::OutcomeMonitoring` which is already defined in the [call_flow_logic directory](https://github.com/somleng/somleng-scfm/tree/master/app/models/call_flow_logic).
+For this example let's try to set the call flow logic to `CallFlowLogic::AvfCapom::CapomShort` which is already defined in the [call_flow_logic directory](https://github.com/somleng/somleng-scfm/tree/master/app/models/call_flow_logic).

 ```
-$ docker run -t --rm --link somleng-scfm endeveit/docker-jq /bin/sh -c 'curl -v -s -XPATCH http://scfm:3000/api/phone_calls/5 -d call_flow_logic=CallFlowLogic::OutcomeMonitoring | jq'
+$ docker run -t --rm --link somleng-scfm endeveit/docker-jq /bin/sh -c 'curl -v -s -XPATCH http://scfm:3000/api/phone_calls/5 -d call_flow_logic=CallFlowLogic::AvfCapom::CapomShort | jq'
 ```

 ```